Corner modes in non-Hermitian next-nearest-neighbor hopping model: Results

 We find that the complex energy spectra obtained under OBC and depicted in Figs.~\ref{fig:NHEigenNN}(d,e,f) do not mimic the underlying PBC nature.
 One can observe SOTI modes for which the real part of energy vanishes according to $-2 - \gamma_1^2<m_0<2 + \gamma_1^2$ with $\gamma_1= \gamma/\lambda^s_1$ as depicted by the red lines in Fig.~\ref{fig:NHEigenNN}(d).
 These boundaries can be anticipated by the non-Bloch form of momentum $k_i\to k'_i - i \gamma/\lambda^s_1$ with $i=x,y$ where the renormalized mass term $m'_0=m_0-2- \gamma_1^2<0~(>0)$ determines the topological (trivial) phase of the NH model~\cite{YaoPRLSecond2018,Ghosh22NH}.
 Note that, for Bloch momentum $\vect{k}=(0,0)$ [$\vect{k}=(\pi,\pi)$], the exceptional phase boundaries extend till $m_0= \pm (2 + \gamma_1^2)$ leading to the emergence of exceptional SOTI phases beyond the Hermitian gapless phase boundaries $m_0= \pm 2$.
 All the single-particle energy states under OBC except the corner modes exhibit an imaginary component of energy for $|m_0|<2 $ as shown in Fig.~\ref{fig:NHEigenNN}(e).
 This is markedly different from the PBC case, depicted in Fig.~\ref{fig:NHEigenNN}(b), where single particle states have finite amount of imaginary energy for $|m_0|>2$.
 This refers to a macroscopic degeneracy within a certain range of $m_0$ as far as the ${\rm Im}[E]$ is considered.
 Since such macroscopic degeneracy does not exist for ${\rm Re}[E]$, the $|E|$ demonstrates the NH corner modes for $|m_0|<|2 + \gamma_1^2|$ under OBC [see red lines in Fig.~\ref{fig:NHEigenNN}(f)], while non-Hermiticity mediated bulk gapless points are noticed for the PBC case, see Fig.~\ref{fig:NHEigenNN}(c).

 Having understood the generation of the NH SOTI phase as a function of the topological mass $m_0$, we consider a slice with $m_0=1$ from Fig.~\ref{fig:NHEigenNN} and analyze the results presented in Fig.~\ref{fig:NHELDOSNN}.
 In particular, employing OBC, we depict the real part of the eigenvalue spectrum ${\rm Re}[E_m]$ close to ${\rm Re}[E]=0$ as a function of the state index $m$ in Fig.~\ref{fig:NHELDOSNN}(a).
-We observe the appearence of four states at ${\rm Re}[E]=0$, which corresponds to localized corner states.
+We observe the appearance of four states at ${\rm Re}[E]=0$, which corresponds to localized corner states.
 In Fig.~\ref{fig:NHELDOSNN}(b), we illustrate the eigenvalue spectrum in the ${\rm Re}[E]\mhyphen{\rm Im}[E]$ plane.
 The corner modes are marked by the red dot, which indicates that the corner modes have both real and imaginary parts of the eigenvalue equal to zero.
-The CS of the model is reflected in the symmetric profile of energy in positive and negative sides of the real energy, while the line gap nature is clearly observed.
+The CS of the model is reflected in the symmetric profile of energy on the positive and negative sides of the real energy.
+The corner states (red) are clearly separated from the other states (blue) by a line gap at ${\rm Re}[E]=0$.
 Moreover, we show the site-resolved LDOS distribution in Fig.~\ref{fig:NHELDOSNN}(c).
 We find that the corner modes are mostly localized at only one corner of the 2D domain.
-This phenomenon of the localization of the corner modes limited to only one corner of the system has been investigated previously in an NH higher-order systems where mirror symmetries play a crucial role~\cite{NoriNHPRL2019,Ghosh22NH}.
+This phenomenon of the localization of the corner modes limited to only one corner of the system has been investigated previously in NH higher-order systems where mirror symmetries play a crucial role~\cite{NoriNHPRL2019,Ghosh22NH}.
+In particular, the localization of the states at a single corner of the 2D domain can attributed to the mirror rotation symmetry $M_{xy}$.
+By changing the signs of the NH terms $\gamma_x$ and $\gamma_y$, we can change the location of the corner states.
+By breaking the mirror rotation symmetry for $\gamma_x\neq\gamma_y$, we can localize the corner states at more than one corner.
+We discuss different spatial symmetries of the system and shifting of the corner modes in Appendix~\ref{App:A}.
+In the inset of Fig.~\ref{fig:NHELDOSNN}(c), we also show the LDOS distribution associated with a bulk state.
+We observe that the bulk state is also localized at the corner of the system, indicating the existence of higher-order skin-effect~\cite{Kawabata20b}.